Have equity in your home? Want a lower payment? An appraisal from Tim Norris & Associates can help you get rid of your PMI.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How homeowners can prevent paying PMI
+How home owners can avoid paying PMI

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: